grosscorporation/verymail/readme.md

 [![VeryMail](https://raw.githubusercontent.com/GoGross/fincharts/master/free-key.jpg)](https://verymail.gogross.com)

-Verymail offers for developers a method to connect their applications via our interactive, always live api inorder to keep control of their email comminication.
+VeryMail offers for developers a method to connect their applications via our interactive, always live api inorder to keep control of their email comminication.

 ## API

-Verymail exposes its data via an Application Programming Interface (API), so developers can interact in a programmatic way with the Verymail Service.
+VeryMail exposes its data via an Application Programming Interface (API), so developers can interact in a programmatic way with the VeryMail Service.
 This document is the official reference for that functionality.

 ## Authentication

 #### Auth: API Key
-All Verymail API endpoints require an access token generated from your dashboard as an API key.
+All VeryMail API endpoints require an access token generated from your dashboard as an API key.

 ## Cross-Origin Resource Sharing (CORS)

-Verymail is CORS enabled and allows Access-Control Headers.
+VeryMail is CORS enabled and allows Access-Control Headers.
 This will enable you to use our API via Cross-Origin HTTP Requests in application/json, application/x-www-form-urlencoded, multipart/form-data, text/plain.
 You don't need to specify any headers to make a CORS request as they are enabled by default.

 ## :clipboard: Example